Santa Buddies

 Santa Buddies, also known as Santa Buddies: The Legend of Santa Paws, is a 2009 American Christmas comedy film.
 It is the fourth installment of the Air Buddies spin-off series as well as the ninth film in the Air Bud franchise.
-It was released on DVD and Blu-ray on November 24, 2009.
+It was released on DVD and Blu-ray by Walt Disney Studios Home Entertainment on November 24, 2009.
 Tom Bosley's appearance in the film was his final role before his death in 2010.

 Plot

-At the North Pole, Santa Claus (George Wendt) and his dog Santa Paws (Tom Bosley), a gentle and loyal all-white Great Pyrenees, go outside to examine the magical Christmas Icicle, which is melting because nobody believes in Christmas anymore; if it continues to melt, Christmas will be gone forever.
+At the North Pole, Santa Claus and his dog Santa Paws, an all-white Great Pyrenees, go outside to examine the magical Christmas Icicle, which is melting because nobody believes in Christmas anymore; if it continues to melt, Christmas will be gone forever.

-After causing mayhem in Santa's workshop and getting exiled for it, Puppy Paws (Zachary Gordon), the fun-loving son of Santa Paws, stares at the Icicle and states "I wish Christmas would just disappear", which causes it to crack.
-He finds Budderball (Josh Flitter) on Santa's naughty list for eating the Thanksgiving turkey and figures he's just the dog to show him how to be an ordinary puppy.
+After causing mayhem in Santa's workshop and getting exiled for it, Puppy Paws, the fun-loving son of Santa Paws, stares at the Icicle and states "I wish Christmas would just disappear", which causes it to crack.
+He finds Budderball on Santa's naughty list for eating the Thanksgiving turkey and figures he's just the dog to show him how to be an ordinary puppy.
 Meanwhile, the Christmas Icicle makes a big crack, shuts off the power at the North Pole, and makes the reindeer weak and powerless.

-Budderball and the other Buddies (Field Cate, Liliana Mumy, Skyler Gisondo, Ty Panitz), also lacking in Christmas spirit, believe that their father is Santa Paws in disguise, and that the naughty list is a way to scare them to behave.
-Sniffer (Tim Conway) however replies that Christmas is about giving and a holiday they must learn to respect.
+Budderball and the other Buddies also lacking in Christmas spirit, believe that Santa Paws is their father in disguise, and that the naughty list is a way to scare them to behave.
+Sniffer however replies that Christmas is about giving and a holiday they must learn to respect.

 Puppy Paws makes it to Fernfield, Washington to find Budderball in his home.
 Budderball introduces Puppy Paws to his brothers and sister.
 The North Pole puppy ends up being a nuisance to each of the Buddies: Budderball is framed for eating the shortbread cookies as he tries to get back on the nice list; B-Dawg gets beaten at breakdancing by Puppy Paws, who even accidentally breaks a vase; Puppy Paws, unaware not to do so, shakes dirt out of his fur in the living room after Mudbud gives him lessons on how to roll in the dirt, creating holiday shapes of the dirt spots which results in Mudbud being put in a cover-up coat for the rest of the day; Rosebud gets an extreme Christmas makeover, and Buddha's meditation statue is turned into a snowman as Puppy Paws explains that the snowman is "what citizens of the North Pole meditate in front of".